03axdov/www.mediareviewr.com/README.md

 ## Functionality:
   - Accounts can be created with emails, and users can then log in and log out of their account.
+  - Users can add info, such as a bio, a status, and a profile picture to their account.

 https://github.com/03axdov/www.mediareviewr.com/assets/62298758/7bc58a57-311f-4861-8c05-065a26330077

+  - Posts can be created so long as a user is logged in to an account.